Infoland/iProva-REST-API-examples/README.md

 The major versions are not backwards compatible with older major versions.
 The changelog can be found at [this location][change_log], it contains information about the changes and also will describe candidates which are marked to become deprecated in a following version.

 ## Authentication
-There are two ways to authenticate against the api.
+Bearer tokens are the preferred way to authenticate against the api.
+You can generate a bearertoken in several ways.
 When the authentication fails a 401 Unauthorized HTTP status code wil be returned.
 The ways to authenticate are documented in detail in [Authentication][authentication].

-- Via bearer token (preferred way)

 ## Schema